ErikVerheul/OneBacklog/README.md

 ## install CouchDB
 Install the CouchDb version 3.0.0 or higher on the remote host and create a server admin account.
-Edit the 10-admins.ini file in `< couchdb install directory >/couchdb/etc/local.d`:</br>
-Note: if this file does not exist than add/change these lines to the local.ini file.
+Add/change these lines in/to the local.ini file.
 ```
 [httpd]
 enable cors = true